 FDM Fused Deposition Modeling.
 Using three-dimensional printing technology where prototypes are made by fusing layers of actual ABS plastic together.
 Much like an inkjet printer except it lays Plastic instead of ink.

 Operator A person used to run a plastic injection molding machine.
 Mold may be a manual tool or product that may require stacking so they do not fall on each other when ejected from the injection molding machine.

 Draft Angle Refers to the portion of the injection molding part that has some sort of taper to it.
 Generally, all plastic components should be designed with a draft where possible.
 See design guidelines for tips.

-Stock Safe Refers to the amount of metal left on the mold in order to tweak in a dimension.
+Stock Safe Refers to the amount of metal left on the mold in order to tweak it in a dimension.
 For example, if you have an inside diameter that is supposed to be .500 you may leave the mold at .505 in case you get excessive shrink.
 It is cheaper to remove metal than it is to add it.

-Reverse Engineering Refers to the process of taking an existing plastic part, and creating a 3D solid model for duplicating in the injection molding process.
+Reverse Engineering Refers to the process of taking an existing plastic part and creating a 3D solid model for duplicating in the injection molding process.
 Sometimes the design may include some custom changes from the OEM.